catern/blog/posts/2013-12-15-cheap-ergonomics.markdown

 Other keys like Alt (which I can hit by tucking my left thumb) or Ctrl (which is already on my Caps Lock key) or Escape (which I have on a mode switch mapping, more on that in a later post) are also good choices.
+These bindings can be set up by running `xmodmap -pke > keymap`, tweaking the mappings with the help of `xev`, and then running `xmodmap keymap`.

 I've been using this keyboard and these bindings exclusively on my desktop for about a year now, and I like it.